elasticpath/elasticpath-dev/guides/how-to/Products/generate-pxm-variations.md

     For `productId`, use the ID of the base product.

     You can also build a combination of child products associated with a product, based on build rules that you specify.
 This is useful, for example, if you have a variation option that you do not sell.
-See [Building Child Products Using Variations](https://beta.elasticpath.dev/docs/pxm/products/pxm-product-variations/build-pxm-variations).
+See [Building Child Products Using Variations](/guides/Products/build-pxm-variations).

 ### Procedure - Commerce Manager

-1. Follow the instructions in the [Create variations](https://beta.elasticpath.dev/docs/pxm/products/pxm-product-variations/variations#creating-variations) section and create the following options in the *Shirt Size* variation:
+1. See [Create variations](https://beta.elasticpath.dev/docs/api/pxm/products/create-variation) and create the following options in the *Shirt Size* variation:

     - *Large*
     - *Medium*